Yaroslav09/Quiz-app/README.md

 ## User story

-### Unfortunately this app is not finished yet.
-Please don't grade yet.
-I need this Wednesday for finished this quiz-app.

 * AS A coding boot camp student
     - I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
     - SO THAT I can gauge my progress compared to my peers